 While I’ll eat any type of pizza you put in front of me, I’m partial to thin crust – the crispier, the better.
 I’ve made many different pizza dough recipes in the past, but this one?
 Is truly amazing.
 My absolute favorite + THE BEST I’ve tried.
 Really!
 It’s so easy to prepare, requires ZERO rising time, + takes less than 10 minutes to bake from start to finish.
 The result?
 A light, crisp, flavorful pizza crust that provides the perfect base for whatever toppings fit your fancy.

-Note: This recipe makes enough dough for two 12″ pizza crusts.
-Each pizza serves roughly 2 adults, so if you only need to feed two people, you have two options.
+Note: This recipe makes enough dough for TWO 12″ pizza crusts.
+Each pizza serves roughly 2 adults as an appetizer, or 1 person as an entree, so if you only need to feed one person, you have two options.
 1) Halve the recipe.
 Easy peasy!
 Or my preferred option: 2) Use one pizza crust for dinner, put the rest of the dough in a ziploc in the fridge, then use it within the next few days for lunch.
-We used our first crust to make a pepperoni pizza for dinner, then I used the rest the next day to make a tomato, basil, asiago + mozzarella pizza for lunch.
+I used my first crust to make a pepperoni pizza for dinner, then I used the rest the next day to make a tomato, basil, asiago + mozzarella pizza for my lunch.
 (For lots more food pictures, you can follow me on instagram.)
 YUM!

 Homemade Thin Crust Pizza

-makes TWO 12″ pizzas, adapted from the kitchn
+makes TWO 12″ pizzas (serves 2-3 as an entree, 4 as an appetizer), adapted from the kitchn

 For the Dough:

 1/2 teaspoon of active-dry yeast (if using instant yeast, you don’t need to dissolve it during the first step)